explosion/spaCy/website/docs/api/tagger.md

 ## Tagger.labels {#labels tag="property"}

 The labels currently added to the component.
-Note that even for a blank component, this will always include the built-in coarse-grained part-of-speech tags by default, e.g. `VERB`, `NOUN` and so on.

 > #### Example
 >